>> Sacramento Custody & Restraining Order Attorney | ROC Law

 Attorney Marco Sarkovich is an experienced litigator with over five years of legal practice experience.
 Driven by a deep passion for helping victims of domestic violence and parents fighting for their children, Mr. Sarkovich made the deliberate decision to open his own family law practice — bringing his full litigation skills to the cases that matter most.

 Mr. Sarkovich knows what it means to come from humble beginnings.
-That lived experience shapes everything about how this firm operates — from the free consultations offered to qualifying domestic violence and child custody clients, to the generous discounts extended to those of lesser financial means.
+That lived experience shapes everything about how this firm operates — from the free consultations offered to qualifying domestic violence and child custody clients, to transparent, competitive pricing that makes skilled family law representation accessible to every Sacramento family.

 Every case this firm accepts receives the full attention it deserves.
 Mr. Sarkovich personally prepares your legal strategy, personally stands beside you in the courtroom, and is personally invested in seeing your case through to the best possible outcome — because for him, this work has always been about more than the law.